Averyano/chuiko-2023/readme.md

 ### Back End

 The site is hosted using [Firebase](https://firebase.google.com/) by Google.
 It's a static generated site, so it has no back-end.
 Currently, [Pug](https://pugjs.org/api/getting-started.html) views are populated using data from home.json local file.
+We also use [Gulp](https://gulpjs.com/) to convert images to WebP format.

 ## Installation